 \section{Introduction}

 Distributed optimization is at the core of various multi-agent tasks including distributed control and estimation, multi-robot tasks such as mapping, and many learning tasks such as Federated Learning~\cite{macDistOpt,martinezDistributedText,fedLearning}.
-Owing to a long history and much attention in the research community, the theory for distributed optimization has matured, leading to several important results provide rigorous performance guarantees in the form of convergence and convergence rate for different function types, underlying graph topologies, and noise~\cite{distr-subgrad2009,boydDistOpt,dist_opt_self_directed_time,Lan-asynch,Lan-sampling}.
-However, in the presence of malicious activity many of these known results are invalidated, requiring a new characterization of performance and equivalent theory for the adversarial case.
+Owing to a long history and much attention in the research community, the theory for distributed optimization has matured, leading to several important results that provide rigorous performance guarantees in the form of convergence and convergence rate for different function types, underlying graph topologies, and noise~\cite{distr-subgrad2009,boydDistOpt,dist_opt_self_directed_time,Lan-asynch,Lan-sampling}.
+However, in the presence of malicious activity, many of these known results are no longer applicable, requiring a new theoretical characterization of performance for the adversarial case.